letsencrypt/cp-cps/CPS.md

 ### 3.1.3 Anonymity or pseudonymity of subscribers

 Subscribers are not identified in DV certificates, which have subject fields identifying only domain names (not people or organizations).
-Relying parties should consider DV certificate subscribers to be anonymous.
+Relying Parties should consider DV certificate subscribers to be anonymous.

 ### 3.1.4 Rules for interpreting various name forms